MobileFirstLLC/extension-cli/guide/07-xt-test.md

 is setup using [jsdom-global](https://www.npmjs.com/package/jsdom-global) and chrome using [sinon-chrome](https://www.npmjs.com/package/sinon-chrome).

-This command will look for tests in `test/` directory, in any file ending with `.js`.
+By default this command will look for tests in `test/` directory, in any file ending with `.js`, but you can change this default value.

 Mocha will execute with babel, meaning you can use this test environment with ES6 modules.